-11.2 For each member of the Police Force, all supporting documents shall be kept in a personal file, under lock and key, and a copy of each shall be forwarded promptly to the Ministère de la Sécurité publique (MSP) du Québec.
+10.2 For each member of the Police Force, all supporting documents shall be kept in a personal file, under lock and key, and a copy of each shall be forwarded promptly to the Ministère de la Sécurité publique (MSP) du Québec.

-12. ETHICS AND INTERNAL DISCIPLINE
+11. ETHICS AND INTERNAL DISCIPLINE

-- 12.1 The police officers, including the Director of the Police Force and the auxiliary police officers, are subject to the Code of Ethics of Québec Police Officers (R.R.Q. c.
-0-8.1, r.1). - 12.2 The Council shall adopt a policy on internal discipline for the members of its Police Force and shall submit a certified copy to Québec if requested to do so.
+- 11.1 The police officers, including the Director of the Police Force are subject to the Code of Ethics of Québec Police Officers (R.R.Q. c.
+P-13.1, r.
+1). - 11.2 The Municipality shall adopt a policy on internal discipline for the members of its Police Force and shall submit a certified copy to Québec if requested to do so.
 The policy shall set out the duties and standards of conduct which police officers must observe in order to ensure their effectiveness, the quality of their services and respect for the authorities to which they report.
 More specifically, the policy shall indicate types of conduct which constitute breaches of discipline and shall prescribe penalties.

-13. RESPONSIBILITIES OF THE DIRECTOR OF POLICE
+12. RESPONSIBILITIES OF THE DIRECTOR OF THE POLICE FORCE

-- 13.1 In addition to meeting the obligations set out in the Police Act, the Director of the Police Force shall bear full responsibility for managing the Police Force, in accordance with efficient police management procedures already established.
-His duties include: - a) assist the Council in managing the Police Force and support staff and to ensure that policies and procedures established by the Council are being respected; - b) manage the operations of the Police Force and support staff and coordinate police operations; - c) ensure that the Police Ethics Code is respected;
+- 12.1 In addition to meeting the obligations set out in the Police Act, the Director of the Police Force shall bear full responsibility for managing the Police Force, in accordance with efficient police management procedures already established.
+Duties include: - a) assist the Municipality in managing the Police Force and support staff and to ensure that policies and procedures established by the Municipality are being respected;

-- d) ensure that material and equipment made available to the Police Force is used solely for the provision of policing services; - e) provide the MSP a copy of the ongoing training plan, transmitted to the ENPQ no later than April 1st of each fiscal year, in accordance with sections 3 to 6 of the Police Act and provide Canada a basic follow-up of this plan; - f) report to the Public Security Committee on the operations and administration of the Police Force, including public complaints and disciplinary files. - 13.2 The Director of Police shall adopt operational directives conforming to the Manual of Police Practices provided to the Police Force by the ministre de la Sécurité publique, in accordance with article 304 of the Police Act, and may adapt them to the cultural and local realities of the community, in accordance with the applicable statutes and regulations. - 13.3 The Director of Police shall ensure that the members of the Police Force comply with the statutes and regulations applicable and hold professional certifications and recertifications for: - a) the use of firearms; - b) the use of taser guns; - c) the use of pepper spray; - d) the use of intermediary weapons. - 13.4 The Director of Police shall ensure that pertinent information is registered with the Québec Police Information Centre (QPIC) according to the procedure agreed upon with the SQ.
+- b) manage the operations of the Police Force and support staff and coordinate police operations; - c) ensure that the Police Ethics Code is respected; - d) ensure that material and equipment made available to the Police Force is used solely for the provision of policing services; - e) provide the MSP a copy of the ongoing training plan, transmitted to the ENPQ no later than April 1st of each fiscal year, in accordance with sections 3 to 6 of the Police Act and provide Canada a basic follow-up of this plan; - f) report to the Public Security Committee on the operations and administration of the Police Force, including public complaints and disciplinary files. - 12.2 The Director of Police shall adopt operational directives conforming to the Manual of Police Practices provided to the Police Force by the ministre de la Sécurité publique, in accordance with article 304 of the Police Act, and may adapt them to the cultural and local realities of the community, in accordance with the applicable statutes and regulations. - 12.3 The Director of Police shall ensure that the members of the Police Force comply with the statutes and regulations applicable and hold professional certifications and recertifications for: - a) the use of firearms; - b) the use of taser guns; - c) the use of pepper spray; - d) the use of intermediary weapons. - 12.4 The Director of Police shall ensure that pertinent information is registered with the Québec Police Information Centre (QPIC) according to the procedure agreed upon with the SQ.

-14. REDUCTION IN PAY OR DISMISSAL OF THE DIRECTOR OF POLICE
+13. REDUCTION IN PAY OR DISMISSAL OF THE DIRECTOR OF POLICE

-The Council may terminate the employment or reduce the pay of the Director of Police with cause by passing a resolution to that effect.
-The Council shall promptly inform Québec in writing of the termination of employment of the Director of Police.
+The Municipality may not dismiss or reduce the salary of the Director of Police, whatever his or her conditions of employment, except with cause and by a resolution adopted by an absolute majority of the members of its council.
+The Municipality shall promptly inform Québec in writing of the termination of employment of the Director of Police.

-15. POLICE FACILITY
+14. POLICE FACILITY

-The Council shall provide a police facility for the use of the Police Force for the provision of policing services.
+The Municipality shall provide a police facility for the use of the Police Force for the provision of policing services.

-16. ACQUISITION AND LEASING OF MATERIAL AND EQUIPMENT
+15. ACQUISITION AND LEASING OF MATERIAL AND EQUIPMENT